saadamachichou/saadamachichou/README.md

 # 💫 About Me :
-👋 I'm Saâd, Fullstack developer from Morocco.
+👋 I'm Saâd, Fullstack developer from Morocco .

-<br>🚀 Passionate fullstack web developer, creating robust and scalable web applications.
+<br>🚀 Passionate fullstack web developer, creating robust and scalable web applications .
-<be> Skilled in both front-end and back-end technologies, with a keen eye for user experience and performance optimization.<be>
+<be> Skilled in both front-end and back-end technologies, with a keen eye for user experience and performance optimization .<be>

 <br>💼 I'm currently working on: <br>💻 Developing a new e-commerce platform using angular and spring.
 <br>🌱 I'm currently learning: <br>📚 Exploring DevSecOps and AI agents<br>